Skip to main content

 Grand Challenges Grants FAQs

 Please find below answers to selected frequently asked questions.
-These answers are not intended to replace or substitute for the information that appears in the Grand Challenges Grants Program RFPs.
-Please read the RFP for the Institutional Grants and the RFP for the Team and Individual Project Grants first before reviewing the FAQs below.
-The last update to this page was made on May 16.
+These answers are not intended to replace or substitute for the information that appears in the Grand Challenges Grants 2.0 RFP.
+Please read the Grand Challenges Grants 2.0 RFP first before reviewing the FAQs below.

 Teaming: What do you need to know about my team?

-The Institutional Grants RFP states that only tenured faculty, tenure-track faculty, and professional track faculty are eligible to apply as principal investigators (PIs).
-What about new faculty who have a start date in August 2022?
+The RFP states that only tenured faculty, tenure-track faculty, and professional track faculty are eligible to apply as principal investigators (PIs).
+What about new faculty who have a start date in August 2026?

-Only tenured faculty, tenure-track faculty, and professional track faculty who are full time at UMD as of July 1, 2022 are eligible to submit LOIs.
-If the proposal moves past the LOI stage, a faculty member with a start date in August 2022 can become a Co-PI.
+Only tenured faculty, tenure-track faculty, and professional track faculty who are full-time at UMD as of July 1, 2026 are eligible to submit proposals as PIs.

 Are projects submitted by non-faculty PIs (e.g., staff, post-docs) eligible for funding?